 I’ve often looked at the smallest increments of things I could dream up.
-Something discussed on this blog a lot is the idea that art is a form of problem solving and the smallest problems a work of art can solve is anxiety, complacency, cementing memories, and retrieving memories (If Chuck Close or John Baldessari said that they’d get a standing ovation while in culinary I just generate confused looks).
+Something discussed on this blog a lot is the idea that art is a form of problem solving and the smallest problems a work of art can solve are anxiety, complacency, cementing memories, and retrieving memories (If Chuck Close or John Baldessari said that they’d get a standing ovation while in culinary I just generate confused looks).
 This framework has been invaluable to understanding the decorative in art and understanding culinary’s place in the art world.

 Something else small I’ve been pondering is what the smallest increment of symbolism is (and thus the first increment in a life form?).
 Symbolism is the counterpart to sensation, just like semiology is the counterpart to aesthetics (and phenomenology is the unification of the two).
-I suspect that the first increment of symbolism is attaching nutritional value to a sensation so simple, possibly single celled organisms may have symbolism.
+I suspect that the first increment of symbolism is attaching nutritional value to a sensation.
+This means simple, possibly single celled organisms may have symbolism.
 This grew into larger chunks and billions of years later we have Roland Barthes Mythologies (which I did not enjoy because he could not explain acquired tastes).

 A memory may be when symbolism binds to sensation, be it as simple as nutritional value or danger.
 The presence of nutritional value may be why flavor perception is so synaesthetic seeming and the co-experiences are so memorably bound.
 In my theories on wine pairing (contrast enhancement in space and time for food and wine interaction), I also looked at nutritional preference comparisons where contrast can be enhanced by your mind to reveal preference for a sensation.
-As elemental and insignificant and these tiny symbols seem, they weigh and exert pressure on metaphors we think only refer to sensations.
+As elemental and insignificant as these tiny symbols seem, they weigh and exert pressure on metaphors we think only refer to sensations.

 The mind’s complexity has definitely grown to the point where we have trouble separating symbol from sensation, and the ability of the two to manipulate us created rhetoric.
 We just don’t have the objective anymore because we have memory.
-Aromas specifically are so completely entwined with symbols (recollections) that they absolutely do not stand alone, but that is probably also the largest contributor to the pleasure of drinking wine so no complaints from me.
+Aromas, specifically, are so completely entwined with symbols (recollections) that they absolutely do not stand alone, but that is probably also the largest contributor to the pleasure of drinking wine so no complaints from me.

 As metaphors for aromas get more removed from the round and the angular, like the hotly debated minerality, higher degrees of symbolism creep in.
 You cannot really describe an olfactory sensation or maybe you can if you state pyrazine, for example, as the chemical compound that provoked it, but that is probably overly simplified.
 Instead, you can only describe sensations that occurred along side it.
 Hence somehow you intuitively arrive at roundness.
 There is a movement by some sommeliers to champion the use of chemical descriptors, but I feel like they are over confident in its usefulness and not fully aware of its limitations.
 I should probably read more of their writing and think about it more.

 Object comparisons are more symbolic than we think and they can become primed vividly in many cases while holding curiously few chemical compounds in common with what is compared.
 I’ve been drilling red plastic, which has pthalates that smell eerily sweet, and I’ve vividly smelt cherry so real it was almost hyper real.
 The experience has some mysterious characteristic like enhanced attentional contrast which may some how be the mark of a hallucination.
-We have a sense of how attention is distributed amongst the senses and perhaps you can feel an interruption of the normal distribution.
+We have a sense of how attention is distributed among the senses and perhaps you can feel an interruption of the normal distribution.
 That cherry, often even in wine, stands so vividly in place of so much that just isn’t there chemically.
 It must be noted that it doesn’t happen for everybody because you must have the correct library of recollections to generate it, but in so many cases we do.

 Acrid is a funny term and was singled out by Constance Classen’s Aroma: The Cultural History of Smell.
 I’ve noted before on the blog that it refers to angular aromas and has unique phonetic convergence.
 Acrid may be rooted in a comparison to the haptic sense.
 Acrid is often used to describe the sharpest most angular aromas such as acetic acid, ammonia, or bleach.
 The word saw more common usage in the 18th and 19th centuries and was used to describe sharp but less extreme aromas like ginger, galangal, and cumin.
 The sensation of the word said aloud has a striking correspondence to the shape of aromas described as acrid.